swcarpentry/good-enough-practices-in-scientific-computing/index.md

 7. Submit data to a reputable DOI-issuing repository so that others can access and cite it

 ### Discussion

+*turn this into prose*

+*idea to add: make it easy to re-run start to finish but also to drop in at various intermediate points and pick up there*

 Remember that even text---often thought of as a lowest common denominator---can be painful.
 [Jenny Bryan][bryan-comment-text] writes: